leezer3/OpenBVE-Site/play/index.md

 If the doors close automatically, the indicator displays <font color="blue">blue</font>, otherwise it will display <font color="green">green</font>, and you will have to close them manually.

 If manual operation is possible, open or close the doors by pressing **DOORS_LEFT (F5)** for the left doors, or **DOORS_RIGHT (F6)** for the right doors.

+---

+## 4. Changing Switches

+On some routes, you may encounter changable switches (points), which allow the player train to be routed to a different track.

+Press the **SWITCH_CHANGE (CTRL + F9)** key to pop up a map showing available switches within a 500m radius.